yeco/TelePong/README.md

 -------
-If you want more difficulty just increase the value of **ballSpeed** in line 130, then compile using what you like to use.
+<s>If you want more difficulty just increase the value of **ballSpeed** in line 130, then compile using what you like to use.</s>

+UPDATE: Now it increases its difficulty with every point earned.

 This is also on a very alpha stage so all contributions are welcome.